yananfei-Bette/Udacity-Self-driving-car/CarND-LaneLines-P1/Readme.md

 ### Environment requirements

 I finished this project on jupyter notebook which can be easily used aftering installing Anaconda.
+I used Python 3.6.

 Several python packages are needed.